Setting up your Local Development Environment for XION

 is the core command-line tool for running and interacting with the XION blockchain.
 It serves as the blockchain daemon, enabling developers and node operators to manage network operations, deploy smart contracts, and interact with the XION ecosystem.

-Download the binary using
+Download the linux binary.

 Verify the Integrity of the Binary